 This Court explained in Piper that it "has never held that the Privileges and Immunities Clause protects only economic interests."
 470 U.S. at 281 n.11.
-"It is discrimination ... on matters of fundamental concern which triggers the Clause, not regulation affecting interstate commerce."
+"It is discrimination against out-of-state residents on matters of fundamental concern which triggers the Clause, not regulation affecting interstate commerce."
 United Bldg. & Constr.
 Trades Council v.
 Mayor & Council of Camden, 465 U.S. 208, 220 (1984).
-The Third Circuit, reviewing this Court's Privileges and Immunities precedents, concluded that the Clause protects "political advocacy regarding matters of national interest or interests common between the states."
+The Third Circuit in Lee, reviewing this Court's Privileges and Immunities precedents, concluded that the Clause protects "political advocacy regarding matters of national interest or interests common between the states."
 Lee, 458 F.3d at 200.
 State and local records bear on a variety of issues of national importance, including oversight of political leaders, campaign finance, crime, health trends, and education.
-Many of the undersigned amici have used state freedom of information laws to access information bearing on these important issues.
+Many of the undersigned amici have used state freedom of information laws to access information concerning these important issues.

-For example, Citizens for Responsibility and Ethics, with one office in Washington, D.C., regularly requests documents under state open records laws throughout the country to investigate potential unethical behavior by political leaders.
-CREW has requested documents relating to a Congressional representative's earmarking of millions of dollars for the Florida community college where his wife works; records relating to a concert that was scheduled at the University of Central Florida Arena that formed the basis for a complaint by CREW to the FTC alleging unfair and deceptive acts and practices; and documents relating to a Wisconsin governor's practice of sending State Troopers to follow state legislators.
+For example, Citizens for Responsibility and Ethics, with its only office located in Washington, D.C., requests documents under state open records laws to investigate potential unethical behavior by political leaders.9 CREW has requested documents relating to the earmarking of millions of dollars by a Congressional representative for the Florida community college where his wife works; records relating to a concert that was scheduled at the University of Central Florida Arena that formed the basis for a complaint to the FTC alleging unfair and deceptive acts and practices; and documents relating to a Wisconsin governor's practice of sending State Troopers to follow state legislators.